Want to know the magical solutions to welding spatter caused by different methods? During welding, spatter formation is a common thing.

 Select the one that gives you the minimum spatter.

-The welding techniques means the angle and speed of your work.
-Whether drag or push technique you used for welding, the angle can make a lot of difference in welding.
+The welding techniques mean the angle and speed of your work.
+Whether the drag or push technique you used for welding, the angle can make a lot of difference in welding.

 The angle creates a lot of spatter, while some arc welding techniques form extreme spatters due to their fast dragging.